 Due Dates: Rolling (applications accepted year-round)

-Summary: Provides researchers access to comprehensive health data and biological samples from the Golden Retriever Lifetime Study to advance canine health research.
+Summary: Provides researchers with access to comprehensive longitudinal canine health data and biological samples from the Golden Retriever Lifetime Study for studies on cancer, genetics, and related topics.